lawrenceforyou/nginx-config/README.md

 * Configures NGINX to serve web content from HTTP/80
 * Enables WebDAV write access to a folder under the web root, /dash and /dash-auth
 * Configures NGINX to listen on port tcp/3129 and acts as a transparent cache on that port
-* Configures NGINX to act as an RTMP server/endpoint and enables stream transcoding to MPEG-DASH
+* Configures NGINX to act as an RTMP server and enables stream transcoding from RTMP to MPEG-DASH

 ### Installing NGINX